eserlxl/aurgen/doc/MAPPING-SYSTEM.md

 # Tool Mapping System

-This document describes the tool mapping system used by aurgen to map tool names to their containing packages in Arch Linux.
+This document describes the tool mapping system used by AURGen to map tool names to their containing packages in Arch Linux.

 ## Overview

 The tool mapping system consists of a comprehensive mapping of tool names to their corresponding Arch Linux packages.
-This mapping is used by aurgen to automatically detect dependencies when analyzing projects.
+This mapping is used by AURGen to automatically detect dependencies when analyzing projects.

-aurgen includes an intelligent tool mapping system that automatically maps tool names to their corresponding Arch Linux packages.
-This system helps aurgen accurately detect dependencies when analyzing projects.
+AURGen includes an intelligent tool mapping system that automatically maps tool names to their corresponding Arch Linux packages.
+This system helps AURGen accurately detect dependencies when analyzing projects.

 ### Features